Royston St John Baptist CE Primary School

 • Mental ill health, poor self-esteem and emotional wellbeing (including Special Educational Needs and Disabilities)

-Details of how we spent the pupil premium in 2019-2020, the impact of our work and how we plan to spend the pupil premium in 2020-2021 can be found below within this section.
+Details of how we spent the pupil premium in past years, the impact of our work and how we plan to spend the pupil premium in future can be found below within this section.

 What is the difference between Pupil Premium and Free School Meals (FSM)?